unicode-org/message-format-wg/doc/why_mf_next.md

 2. Not a formal standard with an “acceptance test suite”
 3. Can't remove anything, even if we know know better
 4. Hard to map to the existing localization core structures
-5. Designed to work on plain text, UI, “imperative style”
+5. Designed to be API only, plain text, UI, “imperative style”

 ### 1. Does not have any “extension points”